 The total available contingency (approved contingency plus approved contract changes) is \$84,322,397, which is above the minimum required contingency of \$60 million.
-Over \$21,000,000 in allocated contingency was previously transferred out of the Tunnel project as a result of the successful, under-budget completion of this major element of work.
+Over \$21,000,000 in allocated contingency was transferred out of the Tunnel project as a result of the successful, under-budget completion of this major element of work.
 Unallocated contingency is now \$24.5 million.
 In the opinion of the PMOC, the available cost contingency is likely to be sufficient to provide reasonable assurance of on-budget completion of the project.
-However, the accumulated delays to the construction raise the potential for contractor time impact claims and, if the delays are determined to be SFMTA's responsibility, associated extra costs.
-To date the contractor has not demonstrated that SFMTA has any responsibility for the delays.
+However, increased cost claims from the 1300 Contractor due to delays could consume some of the available contingency.